Kyle Kuzma Calls Out 'Delusional' Spencer Dinwiddie for Disparaging Comments on Video

 .<a href="https://twitter.com/SDinwiddie_25?ref_src=twsrc%5Etfw">@SDinwiddie_25</a> speaks on the Twitter beef with Kyle Kuzma 🗣️<br><br>"What's that thing Draymond just said… Insecurity is loud?" 🍿<a href="https://twitter.com/hashtag/RunItBack?src=hash&ref_src=twsrc%5Etfw">#RunItBack</a> <a href="https://t.co/TcZEiIQTWa">pic.twitter.com/TcZEiIQTWa</a>

 The veteran point guard was referring to when the Lakers included Kuzma in a trade package to the Washington Wizards in exchange for star point guard Russell Westbrook prior to the 2021-22 season.
-Kuzma has since responded to Dinwiddie in a lengthy Twitter thread blasting Dinwiddie.
+Kuzma has since responded in a lengthy Twitter thread blasting Dinwiddie:

 Now a member of the Brooklyn Nets, Dinwiddie was teammates with Kuzma briefly while he was on the Wizards before being traded to the Dallas Mavericks midway through the 2021-22 campaign.
 Their feud began earlier this year when Dinwiddie said after the Mavs suffered a one-point loss to the Wizards, "They're over there trying to get paid, not trying to play winning basketball."